 Lay groups which support the pursuit of Reform and Renewal in our Church may affiliate to the ACI.
 Members of Lay Reform and Renewal Groups are also welcome join the ACI as individual members

 Lay individuals who choose not to affiliate to a Reform and Renewal Group may join the ACI as an ‘unaligned’ member.

 Members of Religious Orders who support the ACI ‘Statement of Objectives’ may join the ACI as individual members.

 The Association of Catholic Priests (ACP) shares many elements of the ACI’s Reform and Renewal agenda.
-There is a very close relationship between the two organisations.
-The ACI-ACP Leadership Group is a forum created to facilitate formal discussions between the two associations on matters of mutual interest.
-Reports of such discussions are reported on both organisations’ websites.
 For more information on the ACP click here.

 Regards Overseas Groups, the ACI maintains and encourages contact with international groups seeking Reform and Renewal in the Catholic Church.
 This is maintained through the regular exchanges of correspondence, reports on meetings and developments of interest in the various countries, particularly via the websites of the various organisations.
 For more information on other international groups click here.

 Support Teams may be established to contribute to the development of the ACI and to meet the on-going needs of the members or needs related to particular events or circumstances arising from time to time.
 The number and composition of the Support Teams is a matter for decision by the SG and is currently a work in progress.
 It is envisaged, however, that there will be a number of ‘Standing Support Teams’ as follows: